-David Placek was on the team that came up with the names Blackberry and Outback for Subaru.
+David Placek was on the team that came up with the names BlackBerry and Outback for Subaru.
 Procter & Gamble once hired his company Lexicon to help create a name for an improved mop.

-For a while they worked with the word "mop."
+For a while, they worked with the word "mop."
 You can almost hear the disdain in Placek's voice when he says it.
-In work sessions with P&G, Placek says, "[w]e jointly agreed, 'Let's forget this is a mop.
-This is a new idea.'
+In work sessions with P&G, Placek says, "we jointly agreed, 'Let's forget this is a mop.
+This is a new idea.' "

-So they started playing around with other, obvious terms like "clean, wipe, sweep."
-Then, says Placek, they started to shape those words.
-"Swif with one f, swiff with two fs, Swiffee with an e, Swiffer with an er.
-Then you debate those things."
+So they started playing around with other obvious terms like "clean," "wipe," "sweep."
+Then, Placek says, they started to shape those words.
+They considered Swif, Swiff, Swiffee and Swiffer.
+"Then you debate those things," he says.

 Swiffer won.
 Today the brand is sold in more than 15 countries and is one of Procter & Gamble's biggest sellers.
 "When you take the risk of developing something like Swiffer, versus something like Pro-Mop, it will travel farther and faster," Placek says.

 Plus, Swiffer is easy to pronounce in any language.
 That's really important for a product name, but not always true.

 Diane Prange, chief linguist for the company Strategic Name Development, says those Greek yogurts on the market — Oikos, Chobani, Fage — will test the best of us.
 "I know they're supposed to be authentic Greek, but they're very difficult to say," Prange says.
 "If you can't say it, it's hard to ask for it."
 And if you can't ask for it, you might not buy it.